721 Hub

 Selecting a no-state-tax replacement property does not eliminate California's reach on the originally deferred California gain.
 California Revenue and Taxation Code Section 18032 requires California tax on the California-source portion of the gain when eventually recognized, regardless of where the replacement property is located.
 See the companion article on California's clawback rules for the full mechanics.

-The combination of a no-state-tax replacement property plus a hold-until-death strategy eliminates both the California clawback and the state capital gains exposure in the replacement state: the eliminates the deferred California gain, and the replacement state imposes no income tax on the heirs' subsequent sale.
+The combination of a no-state-tax replacement property plus a hold-until-death strategy eliminates both exposures: the eliminates the deferred California gain, and the replacement state imposes no income tax on the heirs' subsequent sale.

 Consult a tax advisor licensed in both California and the replacement state before closing any interstate 1031 exchange.
 State sourcing rules and filing obligations are not uniform.